nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 and save them to the local file, `schedule.txt`.
 For more information on `FileManager` class, you can refer to this [section](#file-management).

-Furthermore, when methods such as `DayList#updateDay()` and `DayList#clearAllSchedule` are being successfully executed, for the former method `UI#printNewScheduleCreatedMessage(Day newDay)` method will be called to display a message to indicate that the plan had been successfully scheduled on a day and for the latter method, `UI#printClearedScheduleMessage()` method will be called to display a message to indicate that the schedule list has successfully been reset.
+Furthermore, when methods such as `DayList#updateDay()` and `DayList#clearAllSchedule` are successfully executed, for the former method, `UI#printNewScheduleCreatedMessage(Day newDay)` method will be called to display a message to indicate that the plan has been successfully scheduled on a day and for the latter method, `UI#printClearedScheduleMessage()` method will be called to display a message to indicate that the schedule list has been successfully reset.

 <div class="button-container"><a class="button" href="#feature-overview">Back to Feature Overview</a></div>